Dionisio Perkins

-Dionisio Perkins (1929 - c.
-2015), better known as Dennis (sometimes spelled "Denis") Perkins, was a Cuban artist recognized as a key member of the early Cuban exile art community in South Florida.
+Dionisio Perkins (1929 – 2016), better known as Dennis (sometimes spelled "Denis") Perkins, was a Cuban artist recognized as a key member of the early Cuban exile art community in South Florida.

 Life and career

 Early years

 Dionisio Perkins Milian was born in Havana, Cuba in 1929 to an English father and Cuban mother.
 Due to his mixed cultural background, Perkins was fluently bilingual in English and Spanish throughout his life.
-While mostly self-taught in the arts, he did receive brief formal training from Cuban artist Domingo Ramos (1894-1956), who is mostly known for his landscapes.
+While mostly self-taught in the arts, he did receive brief formal training from Cuban artist Domingo Ramos (1894–1956), who is mostly known for his landscapes.